-Federal Work-Study (FWS) provides part-time jobs for students with financial needs, allowing them to earn money to help pay education expenses.
+Federal Work-Study (FWS) provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 Federal Work-Study is money that you earn and will not have to pay back.
 Since FWS is need-based aid, all students interested in FWS must file a FAFSA each year in order to demonstrate financial need eligibility.
 All FWS awards will be included as part of the student's financial aid package and will count as a resource toward the overall cost of attendance budget.

 Veterans Education Benefits